Edwin97/Prory/README.md

 [![Swift 5](https://img.shields.io/badge/Swift-5.0-orange.svg?style=flat)](https://swift.org)
 [![Twitter: @edwinchan97](https://img.shields.io/badge/Contact-Twitter-blue.svg?style=flat)](https://twitter.com/edwinchan97)

-Prory is an property management simplified iOS app written in SwiftUI.
+Prory is a property management solution that provides all the resources you need to manage your rental property, at your fingertips.
+The simple yet powerful design of the mobile app makes it easy for the house-owners to handle the property related issues at any point of time.

 <h3>
 <kbd><img src="screenshot.gif" width="300" alt="Screenshot of Prory" /></kbd>